CMS Releases 2025 Quality Payment Program Final Rule: What It Means for MIPS Reporting

 Improvement Activity Scoring and Reporting Policy Changes

-• MVP Reporting - Clinicians, groups, and subgroups (regardless of special status) would have to attest to one activity.
+• MVP Reporting - Clinicians, groups, and subgroups (regardless of special status) must attest to one activity.

 • Traditional MIPS Reporting

-• Clinicians, groups, and virtual groups with a small practice, rural, non-patient facing, or health professional shortage area special status would have to attest to one activity.
+• Clinicians, groups, and virtual groups with a small practice, rural, non-patient facing, or health professional shortage area special status must attest to one activity.

-• All other clinicians, groups, and virtual groups would have to attest to 2 activities.
+• All other clinicians, groups, and virtual groups must attest to two activities.

 Improvement Activity Data Submission Criteria

-When multiple improvement activity submissions are received from different organizations, CMS proposes to codify the current process of scoring each submission and assigning the higher score.
+When multiple improvement activity submissions are received from different organizations, CMS will score each submission and assign the higher score.
 For multiple submissions from the same organization, CMS will score only the most recent submission, which will override any prior submissions of the same type.
 Different submission types from the same organization will be treated separately and not override each other.

 Promoting Interoperability

-No significant changes have been proposed for the Promoting Interoperability category.
+No significant changes were made to the Promoting Interoperability category.
 However, automatic reweighting will no longer be available for clinical social workers starting with the 2025 performance period and 2027 MIPS payment year, as this provision was only in effect through 2024.
 From 2025 onward, automatic reweighting will only apply to MIPS eligible clinicians, groups, and virtual groups with specific special statuses:

 • Ambulatory Surgical Center (ASC)-based